Skip to content

 Foundation Mistakes That Add Years to Your Face

 This is where most of the damage happens.
-Three foundation habits age you more than anything else in your routine:
+A handful of foundation habits age you more than anything else in your routine:

 Mistake 1: Ignoring oxidation.
 Foundation darkens within about four minutes of hitting your skin.
 If your shade looked perfect in the store but turns orange by lunch, oxidation is the culprit.
 The professional fix is to buy foundation one shade lighter than your match.
 It will settle into your true shade as it oxidizes.
 If your foundation is already turning on you, read our guide to foundation oxidation for the full science and every fix.